-As a business owner, you obviously want to drive your sales and attract new customers while serving the existing ones.
-However, you are likely to have other creative goals and objectives as well that can include things like growing your customer base, building customer loyalty, increasing traffic to your website, conducting market research, etc.
+As a business owner, you want to drive your sales and attract new customers while serving the existing ones.
+However, you are likely to have other creative goals and objectives, including growing your customer base, building customer loyalty, increasing traffic to your website, conducting market research, etc.

-Whatever your goal or objective is, you must list them down so that you are better able to choose the right platform to market your business.
+Whatever your goal or objective, you must list them to choose the right platform to market your business better.
 For example, if your goal is to reach as many people as possible, then Facebook is the best platform for you as it gives you access to the largest audience of all the social media platforms.

 At the same time, defining your goals will also help you think about which platform is better to increase engagement with your audience and promote your business.

 Use Your Product or Service As A Guide

 If you’re starting, you want to generate high ROI and be functionally lean.
 So, for starters, letting your product or service guide you when choosing a platform is always a good idea.

 For example, LinkedIn should be your primary channel if your company is focused on generating quality leads.
 On the other hand, if you are selling a product and want to focus on spreading the word, Instagram or Facebook are options that you should consider.